Dispensing of interstate prescriptions

 Schedule 8 medicines

-Prescriptions for schedule 8 medicines (such as morphine, oxycodone or dexamphetamine) written by prescribers in another state or territory can be dispensed in South Australia provided the pharmacist or practitioner dispensing the prescription:
+Prescriptions for schedule 8 medicines written by prescribers in another state or territory can be dispensed in South Australia provided the pharmacist dispensing the prescription:

-- recognises the signature on the prescription as that of the prescriber who purportedly wrote the prescription OR
+- recognises the signature of the prescriber on the prescription, OR

 - has verified the prescription by contacting the prescriber1.

-To find out which states/territories allow prescriptions for schedule 8 medicines written in South Australia to be dispensed in their jurisdiction you will need to contact the regulatory body for that state/territory.
+Prescriptions for schedule 8 medicines written in South Australia may not be valid in another state or territory.
+The relevant state or territory authority should be contacted for further information.
 Please refer below for a list of contact details for each state/territory.

 1 Regulation 35(8)(a) Controlled Substances (Poisons) Regulations 2011